izzyjere/izzyjere/README.md

  - 👯 I’m looking to collaborate on **any cool open source projects**

- - 🎓 I hold a Bachelor's Degree in Information Systems from <a href='https://cbu.ac.zm' target='blank'>The Copperbelt University</a>
+ - 🎓 I hold a Bachelor's Degree in Information Systems from <a href="https://www.cbu.ac.zm/" target="blank">The Copperbelt University</a>

  - 🤝 I’m open for **remote jobs/internships**